csp256/IsoVis/README.md

 These coefficients can be conveneintly edited under the "Coefficients" subwindow in the "Shape" window.
 You can change the number of coefficients by changing "coeffCount" right next to it.
 Having coeffCount set too high will not hurt things, but it might be confusing for the user.

 If you wanted to use a coordinate system other than Cartiesian, such as spherical, you have to manually apply this conversion yourself.

+Everything we have done so far has been in three dimensions.
+We can easily define any function we want in any number of dimensions by just settings the "dimensions" field to the appropriate value, accessing x[j+3] or higher when computing values[], and applying

+### Other Features

+The amount and speed of the camera bob can be changed in the "Camera" window in the GUI on the left side, under "radius" and "speed".
+The two fields just above this allow you to switch from projective to orthographic camera, and change the field of view.

+The "Screenshot" button on the upper left takes a screenshot.
+Duh.

+"Import" and "Export" next to it allow you to save or share all of your current settings in the JSON format.
+The exception is the function defined in the text editor!
+You must save that manually!

+Under "Shape" the "memoryOveruse" setting amortizes memory allocation for smoother operation.
+Decrease it for minimal memory use, but worse performance in the typical case.

+The "Abort" button will kill all processes and decrease the resolution.
+Spamming this button will crash IsoVis.
+Refresh with F5 if this happens.

+Several of the settings under "Material" are broken or half broken, but the "Opacity" setting can be useful.

 ## FAQ (aka, WTF's)